Sundays for Hong Kong II

 Films about a ruptured city

 Our cinematic action “Sundays for Hong Kong” continues!
+The series is an initiative of the Berliner Festspiele and a sign of solidarity in view of the violent conflicts in Hong Kong since summer 2019.
 It unfolds some of the multiple layered backgrounds in the culture, history and reality of the former British Crown colony, through the screening of emblematic documentaries and feature films by exceptional film-makers and producers from the legendary film city of Hong Kong.

 Mass protests in Hong Kong have continued for more than eight months now.
 In the meantime, the street protests are shifting to the digital sphere.
 This January, Moody’s rating agency has once more downgraded Hong Kong’s ratings on grounds of the continuing unrests.
 Not only Hong Kong’s economic future remains unclear – and highly disputed – the same goes for the city’s political and cultural future.